-Students participate in experiential and integrative learning in affiliated community organizations so that they can apply to real life practice situations what they have learned in the classroom.
-This experience additionally prepares students for the professional position they will assume in the marketplace after graduation.
+Students participate in experiential and integrative learning opportunities in affiliated community organizations.
+The 600 hour field experience begins in the senior year of the BASW program.
+These hours are completed over two semesters.
+The students work collaboratively with their assigned Field Advisor to secure a generalist field placement that aligns with their goals and interests.
+This experience additionally prepares students for the professional positions they will assume in the marketplace after graduation.
 Students learn under the supervision of a qualified field instructor and with the support of a field advisor and liaison from the School of Social Work.

 BASW Field Education Schedule, Information, and Handbook

 - BASW Field Education Schedule (2022-2023) (PDF)

 - COMING SOON.